Alluysl/NineLives/README.md

 All accessed through clicks on specific chat messages or manually with `/trigger`
-- Get a report of the current protection policies
-(and toggle [warnings](#for-players) for when they change)
+- Get a report of the current protection policies and armor sets (and toggle [warnings](#for-players) for when they change)
 - Check how many [incomplete runs](#technical) – if any – the pack detected